-A short term adjustment is not a legal entitlement as is the case for students with disabilities but it is good practice, enabling a student to continue their training during a period of adjustment and/or recovery.
+A short term adjustment is not a legal entitlement as is the case for disabled students but it is good practice, enabling a student to continue their training during a period of adjustment and/or recovery.

-There is a separate form to use in these cases: The Short Term Adjustments Form.
-The procedure for drawing up agreed reasonable adjustments is similar to that for students with disabilities and staff should read Part 1 of this policy to familiarise themselves with their responsibilities and for information about confidentiality.
-All information about a student's health and wellbeing is considered personal information (whether or not they can be described as 'students with disabilities') and due regard needs to be paid to confidentiality of information.
+There is a separate form to use in these cases: the Short Term Adjustments Form.
+The procedure for drawing up agreed reasonable adjustments is similar to that for disabled students and staff should read Part 1 of this policy to familiarise themselves with their responsibilities and for information about confidentiality.
+All information about a student's health and wellbeing is considered personal information (whether or not they can be described as 'disabled students') and due regard needs to be paid to confidentiality of information.